Dáithí Ó hÓgáin: Life and works

 He was instrumental in drafting UNESCO's recommendations on the protection of world folklore in 1987, and was co-founder of the European Center for Traditional Culture in Budapest in 1994.
 He rose from associate professor to professor at the Folklore Department at UCD, but was forced into early retirement in 2009 due to failing health.

-He has lectured and read his poetry throughout Ireland and other countries: England, Comre, Scotland, France, Monaco, Belgium, Germany, Poland, Lithuania, Estonia, Russia, Hungary and Iceland.
+He lectured and read his poetry throughout Ireland and other countries: England, Comre, Scotland, France, Monaco, Belgium, Germany, Poland, Lithuania, Estonia, Russia, Hungary and Iceland.
 He is well known as a radio and television broadcaster, and has produced four radio dramas.